Skilled Nursing Costs in 2025

 Will the Cost of Skilled Nursing Care Rise?

-The charts above show what nursing home costs looked like in 2024.
+The charts above show what nursing home costs looked like in 2025.
 But what about five years from now?
 Or 10?
-Like most types of senior care, nursing home care has become more expensive and is projected to climb even higher in the future.
+Like most types of senior care, nursing home care has become more expensive and is projected to climb even higher.

-Genworth estimates at least a 3 percent increase in prices each year.
-By 2033, the median national cost of a semiprivate room is expected to rise to around $11,650 per month, and the cost of a private room is expected to be $13,080 per month.
+Genworth estimates a minimum 3 percent increase in prices yearly.
+By 2033, the median national cost of a semiprivate room is expected to rise to around $11,650 per month, and a private room is expected to be $13,080 per month.

 How to Pay for Skilled Nursing Costs